aws-samples/aws-tools-for-babylonjs-editor/open-source-hosts-plugin/README.md

 Select the "AWSConnector" node.

+In the Inspector, you should see a "Cognito Identity Pool ID" field. ⚠️ *If instead you see a spinning icon that doesn't go away, save your project (**File > Save Project**), reload the project (**File > Reload Project...**), and then select the "AWSConnector" node again.*

-In the Inspector, set the "Cognito Identity Pool ID" value of the attached script to a Cognito Identity Pool ID you've configured in your AWS account which has *"AmazonPollyReadOnlyAccess"*.
+Set the "Cognito Identity Pool ID" value of the attached script to a Cognito Identity Pool ID you've configured in your AWS account which has *"AmazonPollyReadOnlyAccess"*.
 For a full walk-through of how to set this up, see [AWS Infrastructure Setup.md](https://github.com/aws-samples/amazon-sumerian-hosts/blob/mainline2.0/AWS-Infrastructure-Setup.md).

 ### Configure webpack